linux-riscv/linux-riscv/Documentation/arch/riscv/hwprobe.rst

        defined in the RISC-V ISA manual starting from commit 5618fb5a216b ("Ztso is now ratified.")

+  * :c:macro:`RISCV_HWPROBE_EXT_ZAM`: The Zam extension v0.1 is supported as
+       defined in the RISC-V ISA manual.

 * :c:macro:`RISCV_HWPROBE_KEY_CPUPERF_0`: A bitmask that contains performance information about the selected set of processors.